lavish-gambhir/lavish-gambhir/README.md

 I am a senior software engineer, primarly working on Distributed systems using Typescript, Javascript, gRPC and Kafka.

 # 💫 About Me:
-👯 I’m looking to collaborate on any fun side project<br>💬 Ask me about Distributed systems with Go.
+👯 I’m looking to collaborate on any fun side project<br>💬 Ask me about Distributed systems.

 ## 🌐 Socials: